 For example, I was looking at 80″ outdoor sofas from Walmart.
 To see how that size works I found an 80″ indoor sofa (because none of the outdoor ones are small enough).
 Same with the coffee table and several small side tables.

 Once you’ve plotted out what will fit there are lots of budget-friendly ways to furnish your outdoor living area.
 You can search on Facebook Marketplace, but you have to check often.
 Walmart, Target had Home Depot have affordable outdoor options.
+Costco also has some great outdoor furniture at great prices.

 The best way to make the investment in your outdoor space worth the cost is to take some time planning before you start shopping.
 If you do it will be a place the entire family will want to hang out.